QuentinRa/blog.quentinra.dev/tools/rst/syntax/titles.md

 ```

 Symbols for sections, subsections, and subsubsections
-maybe interchanged according to your linking.
+maybe interchanged according to your liking.
 But according to the documentation, you should rather
 do it like that